corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 ### Attachments

-{{% vimeo 213879328 %}}

-Sometimes, we have a large piece of data that can be reused across many different transactions.
-Some examples:
+A large piece of data may need to be reused across multiple transactions.
+For example:

-* A calendar of public holidays
+* A calendar of public holidays.
-* Supporting legal documentation
+* Supporting legal documentation.
-* A table of currency codes
+* A table of currency codes.

-For this use case, we have *attachments*.
+In these instances, use an **attachment**.
 Each transaction can refer to zero or more attachments by hash.
-These attachments are ZIP/JAR files containing arbitrary content.
+These attachments are `.zip`/`.jar` files containing arbitrary content.
 The information in these files can then be used when checking the transaction’s validity.

 ### Time-window

-In some cases, we want a proposed transaction to only be approved during a certain time-window.
+In some cases, proposed transaction must be approved during a certain time-window.
 For example:

-* An option can only be exercised after a certain date
+* An option can only be exercised after a certain date.
-* A bond may only be redeemed before its expiry date
+* A bond may only be redeemed before its expiry date.

-In such cases, we can add a *time-window* to the transaction.
+In such cases, you can add a *time-window* to the transaction.
 Time-windows specify the time period during which the transaction can be committed.
 The notary pool enforces time-window validity.
-We discuss time-windows in the section on [Time-windows](key-concepts-time-windows.md).

 ### Notary